DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 # Rewriting Some Old Dialogue

 Here are a couple interactions that I think need to be rewritten or at least broken up into smaller chunks.
-There are probably more, but I'll have t
+There are probably more, but I'll have to comb through all of the game's dialogue to find them.

 ### Beginning Dialogue